Muvattupuzha: Religion

-The region has Hindus, Syrian Christians, and Rowther Muslims.
+The region has Hindus, Syrian Christians, and Mappila Muslims.

-Kavumpady Road in the town center contains major agraharam of Kerala Iyers.
-Konkanis are also present in fewer numbers.
-Hindus are the majority in the region with castes like Nair, Ezhava, Namboodiri, and Pulayar present around the taluk.
+Kavumpady Road in the town centre has a significant concentration of Kerala Iyer (Tamil Brahmin) households, forming one of the notable agraharams in the region.
+A smaller Konkani community is also present.
+Hindus form the majority of the population in the taluk, with communities such as Nair, Ezhava, Nambudiri, and Pulaya among those represented.

 Syrian Christians include a majority of Syro-Malabar Catholics and Jacobites.
 There are Malankara Orthodox Syrian Church, Syro-Malankara Catholics, Marthomites and Pentecostal.
 Muvattupuzha is the seat of the Muvattupuzha diocese of Malankara Jacobite Syrian Orthodox Church and Malankara Orthodox Syrian Church of the Kandanad East diocese.
 There is a small Latin Catholic community also in Muvattupuzha whose church was established in 1925, situated in Vazhappilly.

-Rowther Muslims comprise most of the Muslim population.The Kothamangalam-Muvattupuzha region is an important center for Rowther Muslims.
-Perumattam Juma Masjid, the first mosque in the eastern part of the district, is located in Muvattupuzha Taluk.
-The mosque is believed to have been built by a Sufi saint named Valiyupappa who lived in the 16th century AD and his dargah(tomb) is located in the mosque.
+Most of the Muslim population in the area belongs to the Mappila community.
+The Kothamangalam–Muvattupuzha region is an important centre for Malayali Muslims.
+The Perumattam Juma Masjid, regarded as the first mosque in the eastern part of the district, is located in Muvattupuzha taluk.
+Local tradition attributes its construction to a 16th-century Sufi saint known as Valiyupappa, whose dargah (tomb) is situated within the mosque premises.

 Geography

 The town and western parts of the region are mainly plains and is culturally similar to Ernakulam, whereas the eastern parts are mainly highlands.
 The regions of Thodupuzha, Muvattupuzha, and Kothamangalam are called sub-high ranges or keezhmalanad of Vadakkumkoor Kingdom, indicating they were lands with fertile soil deposited by the Thodupuzha and Muvattupuzha rivers from flooding.
 Muvattupuzha and nearby areas are less hilly and fertile.
 The altitude is lower and the hilly region is the Kadalikkad-Meenkunnam-Pampakkuda curved region.
 The town is 20 m above mean sea level.

-The term sub-high ranges or "low ranges" is a term used to describe the towns of Thodupuzha and Palai.
-The low-range towns lying in the foothills of western ghats along the SH 8 (Punaloor-Muvattupuzha road) meet the main interjunction at Muvattupuzha.
-Nine major roads converge here and connect to all directions.
+The towns of Thodupuzha and Palai are often described as part of the sub-high ranges or low ranges, lying in the foothills of the Western Ghats.
+These areas are connected by State Highway 8 (the Punalur–Muvattupuzha road), which meets other major routes at Muvattupuzha.
+Nine major roads converge at the town, providing connectivity in multiple directions.

 Muvattupuzha river

 The Muvattupuzha river (മൂവാറ്റുപുഴയാർ) starts in the Idukki highranges and flows through Muvattupuzha, running 121 km before entering the Kottayam district.
-The major source of water is the Thodupuzha river which starts in the Idukki district and provides water throughout the year, enabled by the supply of water from Idukki arch dam, which is the largest arch dam in India, and is used for hydro-electric power generation.
+The main source of water for the region is the Thodupuzha River, which originates in Idukki district and provides a perennial supply.
+The river benefits from water released from the Idukki Dam, the largest arch dam in India, which is primarily used for hydroelectric power generation.